rachelhuls/rachelhuls.github.io/_projects/my-bookshelf.md

 * Beloved by Morrison
 * Through The Looking Glass by Carrol
 * Animal Farm by Orwell
+* Classic Myths to Read Aloud by Russel
+* Wonderful You by Gleeson
+* The Immortal Life of Henrietta Lacks by Skloot
+* Yes Please by Amy Poehler
+* How To Read Literature Like a Professor by Foster
+* Hollow City by Riggs
+* The Percy Jackson Series by Riordan

 ## Future Reads
 * A Manual For Living by Epictetus